vladimirconev/go-playground/README.md

-# go-playground
+# Golang playground
-simple CRUD app for <b> job offers</b> written in Go to explore the language and popular libraries.
+Simple CRUD app for <b> job offers</b> written in Go to explore the language and popular libraries.

 <h3>Libraries </h3>